mbrukman/autogen/editors/README.md

 For any of the integration methods below, be sure to modify the sample config
 to:

-* update the path to `autogen.sh` to match your local installation
+* update the path to `autogen` to match your local installation
 * add any other arguments, as necessary, to set the appropriate license, copyright holder, etc.